LLNL/jsonlogic/cpp/README.md

 ## Authors

 Peter Pirkelbauer (pirkelbauer2 at llnl dot gov)
+Seth Bromberger (seth at llnl dot gov)

 ## License

-CLIPPy is distributed under the MIT license.
+JsonLogic is distributed under the MIT license.

 See LICENSE-MIT, NOTICE, and COPYRIGHT for details.